igalonso/NoCodeJam/lab.md

 2. Click in *View Source*.
 This will open a new tab in your browser with the worksheet you are using as the main data source of your application.
 Explore the different tabs and fields to see the different intents of the application.
 ![](img/view-source.png)
-1. Go back to Appsheet and, just besides *Vew Source*, click on View Columns.
-This will the main panel with information abou the Columns and how did Appsheet interpretated the worksheet fields.
+1. Go back to Appsheet and, just besides *View Source*, click on View Columns.
+This will the main panel with information about the Columns and how did Appsheet interpretated the worksheet fields.
 If we click on each of the edit icons of each field, we open a contextual menu with more information to change about these fields.
 In this example click on the edit button of *User_Name*.
 1.We want to change the display name of this field.
 For that, we will scroll to the Display bar and click to open the menu.
 Let's change the display name of this field to ```Name```.
 Click on the text box and the *Expression Assistant* will open.
 Get familiarized with this Expression Assistant since it is a poweful tool to create conditions, expressions, deep links and auto-generate values in many of the contexts of Appsheet.
 Write ```Name``` in the text box.
 Click Save and then Done.
 ![](img/name.png)
 1. To see the changes reflected on our preview application we need to save the application.
 Click on the Save button, top right corner of the Top bar menu.